maurijlozano/CUBACR/readme.md

 6. Heatmaps of the difference of modal codon usage between Highly/lowly expressed and Conserved/Variable sequences.
 7. Calculate GC3, s-tAI, and Nc plots for all the genes and modal sequences.

+**NEW:**
+8. Calculate a neighbor joining tree using G. Olsen `freqs_2_nj_tree_linux` script (using Type 2 distance) adding as control artificial sequences evolved under no pressure for codon selection (M0 codon evolution model with F3X4 equilibrium frequencies).

 # Installation
 In order for the scripts to run the following programs must be installed on the system, and included in the linux $PATH.